mrmacsi/Multi-Language-Packages/README.md

 $.getJSON("lang/default.json").done(function( data ) {
 \\You will learn the default language in Javascript.
 	$.getJSON("lang/"+data.defaultLang+".json").done(function( lang ) {
-	\\Thant will show you every translates from default JSON file in Javascript. console.log(lang.hello);
+	\\That will show you every translates from default JSON file in Javascript. console.log(lang.hello);
 	});
 });